 AM I FREE TO BASICALLY USE THESE MATERIALS ANY WAY I WANT?

-In short, yes; within reason.
+In short, absolutely!
 This is our policy: You are permitted and encouraged to reproduce and distribute this material in any format provided that you do not alter the wording in any way and do not charge a fee beyond the cost of reproduction.
 For web posting, a link to our website is preferred.
 Any exceptions to the above must be approved by us here at Ruin and Redemption.
-Please include the following statement on any distributed copy: “© 2018 Ruin and Redemption.
+Please include the following statement on any distributed copy: “© 2018-20 Ruin and Redemption.
 All rights reserved.”

-DO YOU ALSO HAVE VIDEO OR AUDIO MATERIALS FOR THIS COURSE?
+DO YOU ALSO HAVE VIDEO OR AUDIO RESOURCES FOR THIS COURSE?

-Unfortunately, we do not have any video or audio materials to offer at this time (sorry).
+Unfortunately, we do not have any video or audio resources to offer at this time (sorry).

 THERE'S SO MUCH OUT THERE ALREADY.
 WHY THE NEED FOR SOMETHING ELSE?